caglarop/altv-server-manager/README.md

 - [x] Accessing the server page in the backend
 - [x] Automatic port assignment during server creation
 - [x] Synchronize the port in the configuration file with the database port whenever a change is detected
+- [x] Server status indicators in the navigation sidebar:
+  - Green: The server is installed.
+  - Yellow: The server is currently being installed.
+  - Red: The server is neither installed nor being installed, and needs to be installed by pressing the install button.

 ## Installation